Nudity in film: Early films: the silent era

-American cinema since 1929
+North American cinema since 1929

 Overview

 Filmmaking started in the 1890s, and the first feature-length film was produced in 1906.
 Nude scenes appeared in films from the start of the new invention.
 Several Hollywood films produced in the 1910s and 1920s, which contained only brief nudity, were controversial.
 Various groups objected to these features on moral grounds, and several states set up film censorship boards, arguing that such content was obscene and should be banned.
 Under pressure, the Motion Picture Association of America (MPAA) created its own censorship agency, the Hays Code, which brought an end to nudity and risqué content in films produced by the main Hollywood studios.

 The Code was adopted in 1930 and began to be effectively enforced in 1934.
 At the same time, the Catholic Legion of Decency was formed to keep an eye on the morals conveyed in films and indicate its disapproval by "condemning" films it considered morally objectionable.
 Theaters would not show a condemned film until this system declined in the 1960s.

 American social and official attitudes toward nudity later began to ease, and the Code came under repeated challenge in the 1950s and 1960s.
 In 1958, the New York Court of Appeals ruled that a film that merely contains nudity was not obscene.
 The Code was abandoned in 1968 in favor of the MPAA film rating system.

 Even today, the presence of nudity in a film is invariably noted by critics and censors.
 Until the 1980s, male nudity was rarely shown on screen.
 Though female nudity was routinely treated with respect and solemnity, male nudity, when it finally found its way onto the screen, was generally treated humorously and mockingly.